How Effective is Regulator Oversight of Physicians?

-According to the FSMB, an average of 4,408 physicians were disciplined annually in the U.S. between 2008 and 2015.
+According to the Federation of State Medical Boards (FSMB), an average of 4,408 physicians were disciplined annually in the United States between 2008 and 2015.
 That number has remained remarkably steady, never varying from the average by more than 7%, despite a modest increase in the number of doctors during the period.

 Assuming that the more disciplinary actions a board takes, the better, the report ranks state medical boards from “best” to “worst.”
 The best are those with the highest number of serious disciplinary actions relative to physician population; the worst are those with the least.

 Some question the validity of this approach.
 “Public Citizen has it all wrong,” declared a 2010 Medscape article.

 “Boards should not be judged by the number of licenses suspended or revoked, but by how well they protect the citizens of their state.
 Its simplistic analysis is akin to judging a city’s police department on the basis of the number of prisoners in its jails rather than the number of crimes committed.
 Most citizens are far more eager to live in a place with a low crime rate than with a high prison population.”

 Public Citizen says that its report “does not purport to assess the overall quality of medical care in a state or to assess the function of the boards in other respects.”
 But it clearly assumes that the volume of serious actions is a fair measure of board performance, and local media have often used the report data to assail state boards and demand more aggressive actions against physicians.
 And the greater the outcry against boards that are “soft” on physicians, the more pressure there is on boards to take action.